 - Lumens: 40 lumens high, 23 lumens low

 - Battery life: 20 hours on high, 35 hours on low

 - Pivoting Head: The lamp tilts, which is nice so you don’t accidentally blind people when talking to them

 - Two AAA batteries

 Now, this doesn’t come close to comparing to headlamps like the Black Diamond Icon which has a 328 foot beam length, 200 lumens, and a battery life of 75 hours.
-But the Icon also costs over $70 – more than 3x the price of the Coleman.
+But the Icon also costs a lot more 🙁

 As any camping gear expert will tell you, the lumens rating on headlamps doesn’t really mean much.
 That is because the lumens is measured by the total brightness of the LEDs.
 It doesn’t factor in the quality of the light.